jessivarela/dpbe_l2_pre_registration/README.md

 - If this hypothesis is not rejected by our data, more evidence will be provided to support the existence of some separation between the phonemic systems in bilinguals' minds (non-directional)

+- Second language learners with higher proficiency levels will be more likely to display the double phonemic boundary effect than the less proficient learners (directional)

 ## Design Plan